 As a first step in the review process, the Associate Director of the relevant program or their designee will investigate the charge, which generally includes notifying the respondent of the charge, collecting written statements from the respondent and others involved in the incident(s), conducting interviews, and consulting with others as needed.
-At the conclusion of the investigation, the Associate Director of the relevant program or their designee will summarize the facts and circumstances of the case and share relevant materials with the Academic Dean.
-After reviewing the matter, the Academic Dean may: find no basis to the charge, suggest a resolution between the parties involved, or assign the case to the Committee on Rights and Responsibilities (CRR).
-The CRR will only consider cases referred by the Academic Dean ordinarily will refer all cases to the CRR that are not resolved through informal means within 30 days.
+At the conclusion of the investigation, the Associate Director of the relevant program or their designee will summarize the facts and circumstances of the case and share all relevant materials with the Academic Dean.
+The Academic Dean ordinarily will refer credible allegations of academic integrity concerns to the HGSE Committee on Rights and Responsibilities.
+The Academic Dean may decline to refer allegations of academic integrity violations to the CRR where the allegations concern minor misconduct or where the student and faculty member have reached an informal resolution.